mplaine/analyzing-job-postings-with-sql/README.md

 | Senior Data Analyst       |        70 |
 -->

+Insights:

+- **(Senior) Data Engineer** roles are the most in-demand in Finland, with 870 job postings, indicating that there is a high demand for data professionals to build and maintain automated data processing pipelines and data storage systems within organizations.
+- **(Senior) Data Analyst** and **(Senior) Data Scientist** positions are also highly sought-after, with 460 and 458 job postings respectively, suggesting a growing need for professionals skilled in data analysis and advanced data modeling techniques.
+- **Software Engineer** roles follow closely behind, with 397 job postings, highlighting the intersection of software development and data science in the Finnish job market.

 ### 4. What are the highest-paying data science job roles in ~~Finland~~ the world?

-To identify the highest-paying job roles in ~~Finland~~ the world<sup>*</sup>, I grouped jobs with salary information by role and then computed their average yearly salary.
+To identify the highest-paying job roles in [~~Finland~~](## "Unfortunately, the dataset had only limited data points available for Finland.") the world, I grouped jobs having salary information by role and then computed their average yearly salary.

 ```sql
 SELECT